Arizona Complex League Mariners

 The Arizona Complex League Mariners are a Rookie-level affiliate of the Seattle Mariners, competing in the Arizona Complex League of Minor League Baseball.
 The team plays its home games at Peoria Sports Complex in Peoria, Arizona.
 The team is composed mainly of players who are in their first year of professional baseball either as draftees or non-drafted free agents.

 History

 The team first competed in the Arizona League (AZL) in 1988, as a cooperative between the Seattle Mariners and the Boston Red Sox known as the Arizona League Red Sox/Mariners.
 In 1989, the team became an affiliate solely of the Mariners, and was renamed as such.
 The team has operated continuously in Arizona since then.
-Prior to the 2021 season, the Arizona League was renamed as the Arizona Complex League (ACL).
+Ahead of the 2021 season, the Arizona League was renamed as the Arizona Complex League (ACL).